MrYsLab/pymata-express/README.md

 # pymata-express

-## Please note that the pymata4 feature set is now frozen and the project has been placed in maintenance mode.
+## Please note that the pymata-express feature set is now frozen and the project has been placed in maintenance mode.

 ## Please consider using [Telemetrix](https://mryslab.github.io/telemetrix/) instead.